Back to Top

 • Wide-tooth comb to reduce knots

-The ends of the beard receive the least moisture and are most prone to breakage.
+The ends of the beard receive the least moisture and are most vulnerable to breakage and split ends.

 • Deep conditioning